ENGLISH LAVENDER

 Aarbei

-The strawberry is a low-growing herbaceous plant with a fibrous root system and a crown from which basal leaves arise.
+The strawberry is a low-growing herbaceous plant with a fibrous root system and a crown from which arise basal leaves.
 The leaves are compound, typically with three leaflets, sawtooth-edged, and usually hairy.
 The flowers are generally white, borne in small clusters on slender stalks arising, like the surface-creeping stems, from the axils of the leaves.
-As the plant ages, the root system becomes woody, this leads to stolons to form from the “mother” crown that touches the ground and root, thus enlarging the plant.
+As a plant ages, the root system becomes woody, and the mother crown sends out runners that touch ground and root, thus enlarging the plant.

 Spring.